 The body frequently retains extra fluid as a result of hypothyroidism, which can add three to five kilograms to the weight.
 This isn’t fat, and it frequently gets better with the correct dietary changes, particularly lowering sodium and enhancing nutrient balance.

-When you drastically reduce calories, your body may slow thyroid hormone production even further.
+When you drastically reduce calories, your body may slow thyroid hormone production even further, making a thyroid-specific hypothyroidism indian diet crucial for maintaining efficient fat-burning.
 This worsens metabolism instead of improving it.
 Thyroid hormones (T3 and T4) help regulate how your body converts food into energy.
 When these are low, fat-burning becomes inefficient.
 This is why a thyroid-specific diet matters.

 Indian Foods That Support Thyroid Function

 A thyroid-friendly diet doesn’t require fancy cooking.
 You can create it from everyday Indian ingredients from your kitchen.
-Selecting meals that actively promote hormone production, lower inflammation, and boost metabolism is crucial.
+Selecting the right food for hypothyroidism patients is vital for promoting hormone production and boosting metabolism.

 | Food | How it Helps |